ray-project/ray/doc/source/rllib/rllib-connector.rst

 If connectors are enabled, RLlib will try to save policy checkpoints in properly serialized formats instead of relying on python pickling.
-Eventually, the goal is to save policy checkpoints in serialized JSON files to ensure maximum compatiiblity between RLlib and python versions.
+Eventually, the goal is to save policy checkpoints in serialized JSON files to ensure maximum compatibility between RLlib and python versions.

 When enabled, the configurations of agent and action connectors will get serialized and saved with checkpointed policy states.
-These connectors, together with the specific transformations they represent, can be easily recovered (by RLlib provided utils) to simplify deployment and inference use cases.
+These connectors, together with the specific transformations they represent, can be easily recovered (by RLlib-provided utils) to simplify deployment and inference use cases.

 Serving and Inference
 ---------------------